 What all active safety features have in common is that they constantly monitor one or more aspects of the vehicle for potential hazards.
 These features work silently in the background, checking the rotation speed of the tires, the location of the vehicle within its lane, or the position of the gas and brake pedals relative to each other.
 When something problematic is detected, active safety features act autonomously to correct the situation safely.

 Active safety features offer an extra layer of protection on the road.
 While they cannot replace a safe and attentive driver, these features can be relied on to engage when they are most needed.
-To find out more about active safety features, how they work, and what types of crashes they can prevent, continue clicking through the safety features below.
+To find out more about active safety features, how they work, and what types of crashes they can prevent, continue clicking through the safety features on the left side menu.
 Or, search specific features to learn more about them.